Lawmakers facing off with GameStop saga’s key players

 The populist traders’ strategy was risky.
 GameStop stock plunged 60%, to $90 on Feb.
 2, wiping out hundreds of thousands of dollars in a few hours.
 The stock dropped another 42%, to $53, on Feb.
 4 and currently trades around $46.

-AP Business Writers Matt O’Brien in Providence, Rhode Island and Alex Veiga in Los Angeles contributed to this report.
+AP Business Writers Matt O’Brien in Providence, Rhode Island, and Alex Veiga in Los Angeles contributed to this report.